grew-nlp/grew_doc/content/tutorial/relation_table.md

 {{< python file="/static/tutorial/relation_table/nsubj_table.py" >}}

-The output isx a nested Python dictonary, the toplevel keys correspond to the `G.upos` and the embedded keys correspond to the `D.upos`.
+The output is a nested Python dictonary, the toplevel keys correspond to the `G.upos` and the embedded keys correspond to the `D.upos`.
 For instance, `nsubj_table['VERB']['NOUN']` returns `544` which corresponds to the number of occurrences of the `nsubj` relation from a `VERB` to a `NOUN`:

 {{< input file="static/tutorial/relation_table/_build/nsubj_table.out" >}}